 Secure your cover with a cable and a winch to ensure it’s tight.
-Next, inspect the edges and consider securing with some weights like sandbags.
+Next, inspect the edges and consider securing them with some weights like sandbags.

-Another great way to ensure that your pool covering will stay put is to use wraps or clips, which are made specifically to fasten around the pool’s perimeter.
+Another great way to ensure that your pool covering will stay put is to use wraps or clips, which are explicitly made to fasten around the pool’s perimeter.
 Cover clips are cost-effective and readily available where most pool accessories are sold.

 Avoid Pool Cover Damage from Ice Expansion

 Another issue that some pool owners worry about during the winter months is ice expansion and damage to the pool cover.
 One way to prevent damage from ice is to invest in an air pillow.
-Air pillows float under the cover and help prevent thick layers of ice from forming, and prevents the cover from sagging.
+Air pillows float under the cover and help prevent thick layers of ice from forming and prevents the cover from sagging.

-Air pillows work best when they are inflated about 60% to allow for compression.
+Air pillows work best when inflated at about 60% to allow for compression.
 Also, protect the pillow valve from deflating over the winter by placing duct tape over the air valve.
 Finally, when tying the pillow in place, don’t tie it too tight to avoid the strings breaking or tearing.

 Keeping Your Pool Cover Safe from Snow

 While some snow is relatively harmless, you want to keep a close eye on how much accumulates and remove it as necessary.
-Never use a shovel or a tool with sharp edges to remove snow as it might damage the cover.
+Never use a shovel or a tool with sharp edges to remove snow, as it might damage the cover.

 The best way to remove snow from a pool cover is to use a broom with a long handle or a vacuum pole with a brush attachment to gently push the snow off the cover.
 If it’s light snow, you could use your leaf blower to whisk the snow off the cover, similar to leaves off your lawn.

 If you can’t get the snow or ice off the cover because it’s hard to reach, never walk on the cover to get to it.
 You could damage the cover itself and potentially cause damage to the pool walls.
 More importantly, this is a safety issue.
-If you walk on the cover and potentially fall through and into the pool you could be seriously injured, so avoid walking unless absolutely necessary.
+If you walk on the cover and potentially fall through and into the pool, you could be seriously injured, so avoid walking unless absolutely necessary.

 Protect Your Pool Cover from Falling Tree Limbs and Branches